SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/amazon-elastic-container-service-container-insights-cloudwatch.md

 ## Collect Logs, Metrics(Container Insights+Cloudwatch) and Traces for ECS

 This page has instructions for collecting logs and metrics for the Amazon ECS App.
-It uses following data
+It uses the following data:

 1. Cloudwatch Metrics
 2. Container Insights Metrics